walnuthq/madara-docs/docs/quickstart/use_localchain.md

 Before you can interact with the network you need an account.
 Luckily, running the chain gives you a few ready accounts and their respective private keys.
 This is only possible because the network is a fresh network and you have full control over it - in real networks you need to get an account by different means.

-However, you still need to store the account in a format understood by Starknet tooling.
+However, to use these accounts with Starknet tooling, they must be stored in the correct format.

 First, make sure you are still in the `madara_quickstart` folder.
-The local blockchain should be running at address `http://localhost:9944`.
-Store an account with:
+Since the local blockchain should be running at address `http://localhost:9944`, you can now store an account with:

 :::info
 If needed, remember to replace the following values in the command below: